 Look out for big Olive Young stores at Ewha Women’s University, Myeong-dong and Garosugil.

-The latest beauty playground to hit Korea is it’s version of Mecca, Chicor.
 Run by the Shinsegae conglomerate, the Chicor chain is what beauty-holic dreams are made of, combining an eye-watering range of the most popular Western and Asian cosmetics.

-The multi-level stores are perfect for playing, with shop assistants largely staying out of your way while you try on the products to your heart’s content.
+The stores are perfect for playing, with shop assistants largely staying out of your way while you try on the products to your heart’s content.
 Chicor also runs demonstrations and beauty classes and you can even book in to to have your makeup done – K-style! – while you’re there.

 At Chicor, you’ll find all the hottest Western labels (think Benefit, MAC, Bobbi Brown, Nars, Estee Lauder, L’Oreal, Dermalogica) Japanese brands (Kose, Kiss Me, Kenzo), Japanese labels like Dejavu and Shu Uemura, plus an impressive variety of K-Beauty favourites and emerging brands, like Klairs, Huxley, 3CE, Hera, Berrisom, Lagom, April Skin, Lindsay, Espoir, Dr Jart, Peripera, Labiotte, Neogen, Pony Effect, I’m Meme and Erborian.